-Alternatively referred to as the Microsoft mouse, wheel mouse, or scroll mouse, the IntelliMouse is an optical mouse brand first developed by Microsoft in 1996.
+Alternatively called the Microsoft mouse, wheel mouse, or scroll mouse, the IntelliMouse is an optical mouse brand developed by Microsoft in 1996.
 It has a wheel between the left and right buttons for scrolling up and down a web page without using the vertical scroll bar.
 The picture below shows an example of the original Microsoft IntelliMouse.

 Due to the wide popularity of this mouse, it has become the standard mouse model used with most computers.
 Although "IntelliMouse" is a Microsoft trademark, wheel mice (mouse with a wheel) are developed by every mouse manufacturer today.

 Other functions of the mouse wheel

 Mouse wheel button